vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-definition-statements/create-tag-edge-syntax.md

 * multiple TTL definition

-    If TTL_COL is a list of prop_name, and there are multiple ttl_duration, **Nebula Graph** uses the lowest(i.e. earliest) the expiration threshold to expire data.
+    If TTL_COL is a list of prop_name, and there are multiple ttl_duration, **Nebula Graph** uses the lowest(i.e. earliest) expiration threshold to expire data.

 ### Examples